redwoodjs/redwoodjs-com-archive/docs/redwoodRecord.md

 ### Relationships

-As shown in [Background and Terminology](background-and-terminology) above, RedwoodRecord provides a way to get data from one related models.
+As shown in [Background and Terminology](background-and-terminology) above, RedwoodRecord provides a way to get data from related models.
 For example, to get the posts belonging to a user via what we call a *relation proxy*:

 ```javascript
 const user = await User.find(123)